 If a priest assigns the Rosary as a penance, you should pray whichever Rosary you usually pray.
 If you don’t usually pray the Rosary, then maybe just pray the most common form, as described above.
 Here is a more thorough explanation of how to do that: http://www.usccb.org/prayer-and-worship/prayers-and-devotions/rosaries/how-to-pray-the-rosary.cfm.
 And here is an App for praying the Rosary: http://www.familyrosary.org/TheRosary/MobileRosary.aspx.

 I hope my answer helps, at least a little bit.
 God bless you!!
 Fr.
 John

-Art: Modified detail of Virgin and Child with Angels and Saints [with Rosary], Felice Torelli, 1700s, PD-US author’s term of life plus 100 years or less, Wikimedia Commons.
+Art for this post on which rosary should be prayed: Modified detail of Virgin and Child with Angels and Saints [with Rosary], Felice Torelli, 1700s, PD-US author’s term of life plus 100 years or less, Wikimedia Commons.